jonasbrami/ug_technion_bot/README.md

 # ug_technion_bot
-A simple Telegram bot written in python to get notifications when a spot is free in a requested course.
+A simple Telegram bot written in Python to get notifications and automaticaly register when a spot is available.

 # If you are too lazy and don't want to install your own bot, you can directly use the one I'm hosting: @ug_updates_bot